Pam Bondi: Immigration and drug enforcement

+In March 2025, Chief Judge James Boasberg of the federal district court in D.C. issued an order to temporarily block the Trump administration from using the Alien Enemies Act to deport alleged members of the Venezuelan gang Tren de Aragua.
+He also orally ordered the deportation flights "to be returned to the United States", to be "complied with immediately"; however, the Trump administration completed the deportations anyway, with Bondi and other Justice Department officials later arguing in a March 17 legal filing that "an oral directive is not enforceable as an injunction".

+Bondi and other Justice Department officials then submitted a March 18 legal filing stating that the cancelation of deportation flights ordered by Boasberg, had "no justification to order the provision of additional information, and that doing so would be inappropriate".
+During a media interview on March 19, Bondi said regarding Boasberg: "this judge has no right to ask those questions" regarding details about the deportation flights, and has "no power" to order the Trump administration to stop the deportation flights, as Bondi declared that judges are "meddling in our government".

-In April 2025, Bondi said that fentanyl seizures in the first 100 days of Trump's second term as president had saved 21 million lives.
+On April 2025, Bondi said that fentanyl seizures in the first 100 days of Trump's second term as president had saved 21 million lives.
 Two days later, she increased this estimate to 119 million.
-Later that week during a cabinet meeting where she praised Trump and said that his first 100 days "far exceeded that of any other presidency in this country", she said that during the same period, DOJ agencies had seized "3,400 kilos of fentanyl...which saved—are you ready for this, media?—258 million lives".
-These statistics were met with skepticism given that only around 70,000 fentanyl deaths occur in the U.S. each year and the claim of lives saved represents 75% of the US population.
+During a subsequent cabinet meeting, she said that during the same period, DOJ agencies had seized "3,400 kilos of fentanyl...which saved—are you ready for this, media?—258 million lives."
+These statistics were criticized, as only 70,000 fentanyl deaths occur in the U.S. each year, and the claim of lives saved represents 75% of the total U.S. population.